The Good Guys

-Get Back Here Boss: He spends most of the battle using his manticore to fly from one side to the other of the arena, and is vulnerable only on ground.
+- Get Back Here Boss: He spends most of the battle using his manticore to fly from one side to the other of the arena, and is vulnerable only on the ground.

 A vampire warrior, he's Mordoc's right hand man who constantly informs him about the struggle between the Harpers and the Zhentarim for the Onyx Tower.
 Near the end he turns Randalla into a Vampire but is fought and slain in Eldrith's Seat at the top of the tower.

-Villainous Breakdown: He's calm and composed most of the time, snarks at the hero during their first battle, but after his defeat urges Xanhast to move the tower to Baldur's Gate immediatly without waiting for his allies, and by the time the heroes reach him in the Shadow Plan Mordoc isn't as smug as before.
+- Villainous Breakdown: He's calm and composed most of the time, and snarks at the hero during their first battle, but after his defeat urges Xanhast to move the tower to Baldur's Gate immediately without waiting for his allies.
+By the time the heroes reach him in the Shadow Plane, Mordoc isn't as smug as before.

 - We Can Rule Together: Congratulates the player character and offers him to embrace him and take him under his wing as his ally before they fight.